HomeGrammarFinite and Nonfinite Verbs in English with Examples

 What Are Nonfinite Verbs?

-A nonfinite verb, on the other hand, does not show tense, person, or number.
-It remains unchanged regardless of the subject and cannot stand alone as the main verb in a sentence.
-Nonfinite verbs need to be combined with a finite verb to form a complete sentence.
-Nonfinite verbs include infinitives, gerunds, and participles.
+A non-finite verb doesn’t change based on the subject, tense, or person.
+It cannot stand alone as the main verb in a sentence.
+Instead, it works with a finite verb to complete the meaning.
+Non-finite verbs come in three forms: infinitives, gerunds, and participles.

 For example: